fommil/fpmortals/manuscript/introduction.md

 A> ~~~~~~~~
 A> type EitherString[T] = Either[String, T]
 A> object FooEitherString extends Foo[EitherString] {
-A>  def wrap(i: Int): Either[String, Int] = Right(s)
+A>  def wrap(i: Int): Either[String, Int] = Right(i)
 A> }
 A> ~~~~~~~~
 A>
-A> There is an interesting trick we can use when we want to ignore the A> type constructor.
-Recall that type aliases don't define any new types, A> they just use substitution so we can create convenient names.
-Let's A> define a type alias to be equal to its parameter:
+A> There is a trick we can use when we want to ignore the type A> constructor.
+Recall that type aliases don't define any new types, they A> just use substitution for convenient names.
+Let's define a type alias A> to be equal to its parameter:
 A>
 A> {lang="text"}
 A> ~~~~~~~~